po1sigala/live/02-Lesson-Plans/Part-Time/06-Week_Server-Side-APIs-dev/01-Day/README.md

 * Open `03-Ins_Demo-Fetch/assets/js/script.js` in your IDE and show the following statements:

-    * We set the request URL, that the fetch function will use to request data.
+    * We set the request URL to a variable.
+This is the URL that our `fetch` method will use to request data.

     ```js
     var requestUrl = 'https://api.github.com/orgs/nodejs/repos';
     ```
-    * 🔑 We pass the requestUrl to fetch, note the root endpoint and the endpoint that follows.
+    * 🔑 We pass the requestUrl to the fetch method.
+Note the root endpoint URL and the endpoint portion that follows.

      ```js
     fetch(requestUrl)
+    ```

+    * 🔑 We then take the response and convert it into JSON and `return` the formatted response.

+    ```js
     .then(function (response) {
       return response.json();
     })
     ```
-    * 🔑 The fetch request is sent and then we take the response and convert it into JSON.

 * Ask the class the following questions (☝️) and call on students for the answers (🙋):

     * ☝️ What do we need to pass through fetch to get an API to send back data?

     * 🙋 We pass through the URL of the API we wish to use.

+    * ☝️ What do we with the response?

+    * 🙋 We take the response and convert it into JSON and `return` the formatted response.

 * Answer any questions before proceeding to the next activity.